 Routes, Sectors, Transport Offerings

-Transport Offerings are flights themselves.
-This is a representation of a particular schedule for a point to point travel segment.
+Routes can have one or more sectors — think of them as connected flights.
+Transport Offerings are the flights themselves.
+This is a representation of a particular schedule for a point-to-point travel segment.

-It can represent any transport schedule such as a bus or a cruise.
+It can represent any transport schedule, such as a bus or a cruise.
 In the default data setup, it represents a flight.
-Each transport offering also holds information about the availability for
+Each transport offering also holds information about availability for booking classes (fare products) and ancillary products.

 Fare Search

 After you complete the fare search form, the system displays a list of offers that meet the criteria.
 Internally, this process is very interesting.
 There are a number of sequential steps.
-Each step enriches the data from the input and pushes the updated object through the pipe to a next step.
+Each step enriches the data from the input and pushes the updated object through the pipe to the next step.

+There is an interesting point.
 Fare basis rules govern how and when fares can be used.
-These rules are evaluated using Drools rules engine.
+These rules are evaluated using the Drools rules engine.
 This step is executed every time you perform a search.
-The system discards a fare product if business rules are not met.
+The system discards a fare product if the business rules are not met.

-Typical rules may look like:
+| Typical rules may look like: |

-- Second example.
+| A promotional trip must include a Saturday night stay.
+If there is no Saturday stayover, this trip will be discarded and removed from the delivered results.
+Second example.
 The number of days between ticket dates should be less than 4 days in order to call the trip “a minimum duration stay.”
-Some fares require you to stay in your destination a certain amount of time.
+Some fares require you to stay in your destination for a certain amount of time. |

-So, if you try to find flights from Edinburgh to London in the default setup, the Drools Engine will be called 71 times and SOLR will be called 4 times for a single user and single booking request.
-In the out-of-the-box Electronics Accelerator, the Drools engine is called only once per a shopping cart state.
+So, if you try to find flights from Edinburgh to London in the default setup, the Drools Engine will be called 71 times and SOLR will be called 4 times for a single user and a single booking request.
+In the out-of-the-box Electronics Accelerator, the Drools engine is called only once per shopping cart state.

-rows‘ parameter is used to paginate results from a query.
+This ‘rows’ parameter is used to paginate results from a query.
 It specifies the maximum number of documents from the complete result set to return to the client for the request.
 The TransportOffering is a huge list of schedule items.
 And this request is performed four times in a row per one mentioned customer request (EDI->LGW, a round trip).

 Products

-Product objects are leveraged for representing
+Product objects are leveraged for representing:

 - Fares